Guide to finding your literature

 Reference Management tools

-- This reference tool, Zotero, is a free and fantastic tool, that saves you a lot of typing: Zotero
+- This reference tool, Zotero, is a free and fantastic tool, that saves you some typing.

 - In 2018, the European General Data Protection Regulation (GDPR) has come into force.
 GDPR has an impact on how you manage personal data in your study projects.
 Learn more using the guide How to handle personal data in your projects (pdf)